ocean-tracking-network/otn_field_reporting_standards/_episodes/06-KPIdashboard.md

 ### View KPI

 The default summary page is the `KPI Dashboard`.
 This has a drop-down menu for each fiscal year, and contains Key Performance Indicator statistics which are required for annual reporting to CFI.
-These are pulled from the [KPI Project on Podio](https://podio.com/ocean-tracking-network-new/kpi) as well as the annual report survey sent out to all partners.
+These are pulled from the KPI reports on Asana as well as the annual report survey sent out to all partners.

 Metrics here include:
 - HQP Trained